IT-Skills-Exchange/algorithms-structures-patterns/README.md

 # Java Tutorial

-This java tutorial is not a tutorial that will teach you the language itself, it's the collection of code samples which can be used for better understanding ideas behind concepts of design patterns, data structures, algorithms.
-It assumes that you are already familiar with the language.
-Each topic has a small explanation of the problem or idea and the solution, you can use it as you wish and you want.
+This tutorial is not a tutorial that intents teach you the language itself, it's a collection of code samples which can be used for better understanding ideas behind the concepts of design patterns, data structures and algorithms.

+It assumes that you are familiar with the language.

+Each topic has small explanation of a problem or an idea and the solution, you can use it as you wish and as you want.

-As the start point, let's address to [Programming Principles](doc/programming-principles.md "Programming Principles").
+As a start point, let's address to [Programming Principles](doc/programming-principles.md "Programming Principles").

 ## [Design Patterns](design-patterns/README.md "The design patterns chapter")

-In this tutorial the following design patterns will be described:
+In the tutorial the following design patterns will be described:

-* Creational:
+* Creational Patterns:
 [Abstract Factory](design-patterns/doc/abstract-factory.md "The abstract factory chapter"), [Builder](design-patterns/doc/builder.md "The builder chapter"), [Factory Method](design-patterns/doc/factory-method.md "The factory method chapter"), [Prototype](design-patterns/doc/prototype.md "The prototype chapter"), [Singleton](design-patterns/doc/singleton.md "The singleton chapter");
-* Structural:
+* Structural Patterns:
 [Adapter](design-patterns/doc/adapter.md "The adapter chapter"), [Bridge](design-patterns/doc/bridge.md "The bridge chapter"), [Composite](design-patterns/doc/composite.md "The composite chapter"),